MarkPearlCoZa/Blog_General/_posts/2016-10-04-Understanding-Coupling-and-Cohesion-In-Software-Design.md

 Cohesion is a little more abstract than coupling.

-We refer to a sound line of reasoning as coherent - the thoughts fit, they go together, they relate to each other.
-The reasoning is highly cohesive.
+We refer to a sound line of reasoning - the thoughts fit, they relate to each other in a coherent manner, the reasoning is highly cohesive.

-This is exactly the characteristic of a segment of code that makes it coherent: the pieces all seem to be related, they seem to belong together.
+This is exactly the characteristic of a segment of code that makes it coherent: the pieces all seem to be related, they belong together.

 Another way to understand cohesion is to understand it's opposite - adhesion.